chapkovski/Lit-review---unemployment-and-prosociality/untitled.md

 http://sci-hub.cc/http://psycnet.apa.org/index.cfm?fa=search.displayRecord&uid=2002-01632-005

 Evidence from an Experiment on Charity to Welfare Recipients: Reciprocity, Altruism and the Empathic Responsiveness Hypothesis*
-Authors
-Christina M. Fong
-First published: 2 July 2007Full publication history
-DOI: 10.1111/j.1468-0297.2007.02076.xView/save citation
-Cited by: 39 articlesCitation tools
-Article has an altmetric score of 6
-*  I am grateful to Erika Burkhalter for outstanding research assistance; to George Loewenstein, Jörgen Weibull, Lise Vesterlund, Urs Fischbacher, Linda Skitka, Alan Durell, Julie Downs, John Miller, Peter Thompson and seminar participants at Carnegie Mellon University, Boston University, and Wharton for helpful comments and discussion; and to Marcela Fields, Terence Chau and Tanya Ziegler for research assistance.
-Financial support was provided by a Behavioral Economics Small Grant from the Russell Sage Foundation and an Innovation Seed Grant from Carnegie Mellon University.
-Abstract

 This article investigates the determinants of generosity in an experiment on charity to real-life welfare recipients.
 It tests the effects of various measures of unconditional altruism and conditional or reciprocal altruism.
 The results show strong support for conditional or reciprocal altruism.
 However, people who are self-reported unconditional altruists make offers that are highly elastic with respect to the apparent worthiness of the recipient.
 One interpretation of this is that self-reported unconditional altruists have combined desires to help others and to reciprocate; unconditional altruism and reciprocal altruism may not be independent motives.
 I refer to this combination as empathic responsiveness.